 Because both of these operators already have a presence in Texas, and because they already operate in all other legal sports betting states, it’s likely they will pursue licensure ASAP once sports betting is legalized.

-Other big sportsbooks likely to try for Texas licensure include BetMGM, Caesars, BetRivers, William Hill, FOX Bet, and more.
+Other big sportsbooks likely to try for Texas licensure include BetMGM, Caesars, BetRivers, FOX Bet, and more.
 Time will tell what sportsbooks try for licensure in Texas over the next few months or years.

 Legal Betting Vs Illegal Betting In Texas